 I am posting the table below.
-As mentioned in degree courses article please check out points to remember as well, as it will help in better understanding of this data.
+As mentioned in degree courses article please check out points to remember as well, as it will help in a better understanding of this data.
 This article will be updated further after the availability of allotment lists of further rounds of AIPG 2014 as only Round 1 was completed at the time of writing this article.
-(Updated with AIPG 2014 Counseling Round 2, Round 3, extended Round 3 allotment Data and AIPG 2015 Round 1, 2 & 3, AIPG 2016 round 1 & 2, NEET PG 2017 round 1 & 2 allotment data, NEET PG 2018 round 1 & 2 allotment data, and NEET PG 2019 round 1 & 2 allotment data, and NEET PG 2020 round 1 allotment data )
+(Updated with AIPG 2014 Counseling Round 2, Round 3, extended Round 3 allotment Data and AIPG 2015 Round 1, 2 & 3, AIPG 2016 round 1 & 2, NEET PG 2017 round 1 & 2 allotment data, NEET PG 2018 round 1 & 2 allotment data, NEET PG 2019 round 1 & 2 allotment data, and NEET PG 2020 round 1 allotment data )

 In the counseling of NEET PG 2018 and 2019 my Medical Counseling Committee (mcc.nic.in) there were some major changes.

 - There was a significant increase in the number of seats for PG medical counseling (more than 5000 seats were increased)

 - Counseling of certain universities like Delhi University was combined with NEET PG 2018 and 2019counseling